NEBT Associate Choreographers

 Daniela Cardim is a Brazilian/British choreographer based in London.
 Born in Rio de Janeiro, she danced with Ballet do Theatro Municipal do Rio de Janeiro and with Dutch National Ballet, in Amsterdam.

-Cardim created four works for New English Ballet Theatre where she was also Company Manager.
+Cardim created four works for New English Ballet Theatre .
 She was cited as ‘new name to watch’ by Dance Europe Magazine’s Critics’ Choice Awards for her 2015 work Tangents, and her work Vertex was chosen by Dance Europe’s Critics’ Choice Awards as one of the ‘Best Premieres of 2017’.

 Jenna Lee is a freelance choreographer with a Master’s Degree in Choreography and a former soloist of English National Ballet.
 Jenna specialises in neo-classical collaborations and innovative choreographic pieces, whilst also running her own company Jlee Productions.